 The perks that seem most beneficial for Talon is the Tracker Rounds to boost his information gathering skills.
 The weapon swap speed from Nimble Handsis useful for when enemies decide to push you.

-Here is a possible build order for completing Talon.
+Need a build order for completing Talon?
+We’ve got you covered.

 Don’t buy anything in the first round.